 Murkowski: I'm not just saying that if you get a good nuclear piece you're going to have Republicans on [a bill].
 You're going to have to have a cap-and-trade piece that goes back to my two principles, that you're actually reducing your emissions while at the same time you're ensuring that the economy remains strong and competitive.

-This article appears in the Nov.
-7, 2009, edition of National Journal.
+This article appears in the November 7, 2009 edition of National Journal Magazine.